mattmurr/sociallyinept.dev/site/posts/simple-password-store-macos-workflow.md

 ### Keyboard shortcut

 Although initially sceptical due to the terrible name, [iCanHazShortcut](https://github.com/deseven/iCanHazShortcut) lets you map shortcuts to shell commands.
 In my case, <kbd>Command</kbd> + <kbd>P</kbd> runs `alacritty -e sh -c '~/bin/fzf-passmenu'`, launches a Terminal window with my script running.
 As part of my newfound Nix adventure, I'd like to turn this script into a package.

+Hopefully, I don't across any problems with this setup.